scrumfox/Secapp/README.md

 invalid curve attack

 # Hash collision attacks.
 The library keystore files uses a HMAC hash that is only 16 bits long, allowing a malicious user to retrieve the password used for keystore integrity verification checks.
-This vulnerability only affects users of the `BKS-V1` keystore format
+This vulnerability only affects users of the `deee` keystore format
 Padding oracle attack
 Open redirector attack that can leak an authorization code.
 A malicious user or attacker can craft a request to the authorization endpoint using the authorization code grant type, and specify a manipulated redirection URI via the redirect_uri parameter.
 This can cause the authorization server to redirect the resource owner user-agent to a URI under the control of the attacker with the leaked authorization code